Join us in Scottsdale at Funk Beach

 A bad hand set that crosses the net however IS a foul, and point awarded to opponent.

-- Net contact = play over, point for the opponent *this means any net contact - there is no such thing as "reasonable net contact".
+- Net contact = play over, point for the opponent.
+No net contact.

 - Contact with opponents under the net is a point for them if it hindered them; their call.